KeithDeSantis/97004b/README.md

     * This means my code will be able to take in other `graph.json` files that differ (so long as they follow the same format) and generate graphs accordingly.
     * In the `graph.json`, 3 different forms were listed, with each node pointing to one of the three.
 Rather than hard code in these values (even though all 3 forms had the same `fields_schema`), I programmatically parsed the data so that nodes would only be able to select field options from the corresponding fields in a node's form's `field_schema`.
     * Finally, I implemented my own method of tracking node parentage in the `DAG`, and traversing the `DAG` to determine all ancestors and roots of a given node.
 I am new to `ReactFlow`, so I assume there is a cleaner way to do this that is shipped with it, but I was unable to find much relating to the use case needed (most docs discussing parent nodes were about `SubFlows`).
+    * I also use the `map()` function to generate unique Prefill and Mapping modals for each node and each node's mappable values.
+This ensured each node's saved configuration was unique and persisted, even when the modals were closed or other modals were opened.

+## Adding New Data ##

+As I mentioned above, I built out the application logic to programmatically render the nodes and Prefill options based entirely on the `graph.json` served by the `frontendserver`.
+To add new fields, nodes, or edges, simply adjust the `graph.json` while still adhering to its overall format, and the application will dynamically adjust.

 Thank you for this opportunity and I hope to hear from you soon!